deatrich/linux-home-server/customization.md

 start, and like others I traced it back to snap (firefox is installed from a Snap package).

-I don't think 'Snaps' are meant for a server environment, and so I remove the associated software.
+My opinion is that 'Snaps' are not meant for a server environment, and so I remove the associated software.
 I certainly find it distasteful to have more than a dozen mounted loop devices cluttering up output of block device commands for just a handful of snap packages.
 I would rather free up the memory footprint and inodes for other purposes.

+But if you like 'Snaps' then skip to the next topic.

-So here is a quick summary on removing Snap support, that is, all snap packages and the snapd daemon:
+Here is a quick summary on removing Snap support, that is, all snap packages and the snapd daemon:

 #### Disable the daemon